 Expensive "Hard Money" Lures Small Businesses in Hard Times

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Where can you go when you need a loan and banks aren't lending?
+Opinions expressed by Entrepreneur contributors are their own.Where can you go when you need a loan and banks aren't lending?
 One answer is to private lenders who make you pay through the nose.

 New reports are that so-called "hard money" lending is on the rise -- and small businesses' use of hard money threatens many of these business's very survival.
 Long a frequent lending source for real-estate speculators, hard money has been inching into more mainstream small-business life.
 In this arena, it's sometimes known as "merchant cash advances."

 In essence, a hard-money lender is just a person or finance organization that still has money to lend.
 And they make you pay through the nose for it -- 36 percent interest and more is not uncommon.
 Unlike consumer lending, business lending isn't subject to the same interest-rate caps and consumer-protection laws that keep lending rates from soaring to the sky for shoppers.
 The world of hard money is relatively unregulated, and scams abound.

 A recent investigation by the Washington Business Journal of what happened to small-business borrowers who all used the same hard-money lender, RapidAdvance, was not encouraging.
 Many of the businesses had gone bust trying to pay the steep interest rates.
 Surviving businesses were often sued by RapidAdvance when their payments slowed.
 The lender charged that many were trying to cheat them.

 RapidAdvance got repaid by merchants in part through taking a percentage of credit-card charges customers made to the companies.
 If payments declined due to the downturn, RapidAdvance sued, accusing the businesses of secretly using an alternative credit-card terminal to get paid while circumventing RapidAdvance's automatic-deduction system for collecting its payments.